Monday, 28 February 2011

 We have hills.
 Another plea from people who imagine that the Netherlands is completely flat and that this is the reason for cycling.
 It's not as simple as that.
 In a flat country, headwinds are phenomenal, so it's not really so big a gain for cyclists as is often imagined.
 That's something that people who live in the area of the UK called Holland, which is just as flat as the Netherlands, also know.
 However, they don't cycle any more than people elsewhere in the UK because they don't have cycle-paths and their towns have been developed to exclude cyclists.
 What's more, not all of the Netherlands actually is that flat.
 In fact, the Amstel Gold cycle race is held here - and is famous for its vicious hilly course.
 Limburg is a hilly province in the Netherlands.
 Also bear in mind that Switzerland achieves a much better cycling rate than many other countries, despite being rather mountainous, and that in Britain in 1949, over 30% of total road distance travelled was by bike.
 The geography hasn't changed, though road conditions have.

 Our distances are too great.
 Actually, as I mentioned before, they're not.
-Actually the Dutch have the longest commutes in Europe.
-Of course, sometimes distances they feel like they are too long due to the conditions that cyclists face.
+It often surprises people to find out that the Dutch have the longest commutes in Europe.
+Of course, sometimes distances can feel like they are too long to cycle if the conditions that cyclists face are unpleasant.

 It's the weather.
 What amuses me about this one is that people use it in all directions at once.
 Either it's too cold in their country, or it's too hot in their country.
 In at least one example, the complaint was that their city was too cold relative to the Netherlands, even though had on average warmer winters than the here.
 Our weather varies by a surprising extent.
 In the three years that we've lived here, daytime temperatures have varied between -12 C (10 F - much worse if you include wind chill, which I don't) and +38 C (100 F).
 People don't stop cycling in either extreme.
 Commuters still go to work, all sorts of people still go shopping and the children still cycle to school.
 However, recreational destinations do change.
 People are more like to cycle to go skating when it's cold and to the beach when it's hot.